 -

-Negotiating Agreements: The negotiation of licensing agreements can be complex, involving detailed discussions on royalty rates, product categories, territories, and marketing obligations.
+Negotiating Agreements: The negotiation of licensing agreements can be complex They involve detailed discussions on royalty rates, product categories, territories, and marketing obligations.
 Both parties must carefully consider these terms to ensure a mutually beneficial arrangement.

 -